anonaddy/addy.io/source/_articles/domains/changing-the-default-recipient-for-a-domain.md

 Each [custom domain](/help/adding-a-custom-domain/) (and [subdomain](/help/adding-a-custom-subdomain/)) can have its own **default recipient**.
 New [aliases](/help/what-are-the-different-kinds-of-aliases/) at that domain will forward to this address until you [change the recipients](/help/changing-the-recipients-for-an-alias/) for the alias.
 This overrides your account’s [global default recipient](/help/changing-the-default-recipient-on-your-account/) for aliases at this domain.
 This article explains how to set or change the default recipient for a domain.

-## Where to change the default recipient for a domain
+<h2 id="where-to-change-the-default-recipient-for-a-domain">Where to change the default recipient for a domain</h2>

 1. [Log in](https://app.addy.io) and go to **Domains** in the navigation bar.
 2. Find the domain you want to edit and click the plus icon in the **Default Recipient** column (as shown in the red box below).